Overview

 Key Features

 - Wormhole mass variance — every wormhole has ±10 % mass variance.
-The engine tracks all possible true sizes simultaneously.
+The engine tracks all possible true sizes simultaneously (the graph y-axis shows the range).

 - Uncertain ship masses — ships can have a mass range (e.g. with prop mods).
 The engine handles ranges, not just fixed values.